The Girl from the Other Side: Siúil, a Rún: Manga

 The Girl from the Other Side: Siúil, a Rún was written and illustrated by Nagabe.
 It was serialized in Mag Garden's shōnen manga magazine Monthly Comic Garden, beginning in the October 2015 issue on September 6, 2015.
 It ended in the April 2021 issue on March 5, 2021.
 Mag Garden collected the chapters into eleven tankōbon (compiled volumes), published under its Blade Comics imprint from March 10, 2016, to April 9, 2021.
 A bonus manga volume was published on March 10, 2022.
 The manga was partly inspired by the French fairy tale Beauty and the Beast.

 The series is licensed for an English-language release in North America by Seven Seas Entertainment.
-It is also licensed in France by Komikku Éditions, in Italy by J-Pop, in Spain by ECC Cómics, in Brazil by DarkSide Books, and in Russia by Istari Comics.
+It is also licensed in France by Komikku Éditions, in Italy by J-Pop, in Spain by ECC Cómics, in Brazil by DarkSide Books, in Russia by Istari Comics, and in Ukraine by Molfar Comics.